HarshadRanganathan/helm-aws-external-dns/README.md

 ### IAM

-We will be using IRSA (IAM Roles for Service Accounts) to give the required permissions to the AWS Load Balancer Controller pod to provision load balancers.
+We will be using IRSA (IAM Roles for Service Accounts) to give the required permissions to the ExternalDNS pods to update Route53.

 `Note: You need to create an OIDC provider for your cluster to make use of IRSA.
 Refer - https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html`